vilmosz/cw19/CW1.md

 # Coursework assignment 1 2018-19

-__IMPORTANT:__ all students have been allocated a unique set of cipher text and intercepted key stream and seed to use for this coursework assignment.
+__IMPORTANT:__ all students have been allocated a unique set of cipher text, intercepted key stream fragment and seed to use for this coursework assignment.
 You can obtain this using your Student Reference Number (SRN) from the following URL: http://foley.gold.ac.uk/cw19/api/cw1/{srn}.
 For example, if your SRN is 877665544, you would obtain your data from http://foley.gold.ac.uk/cw19/api/cw1/877665544.
-If you have difficulties obtaining your cipher text and intercepted key stream and seed, please email us at: intcomp@gold.ac.uk
+If you have difficulties obtaining your cipher text, intercepted key stream fragment and seed, please email us at: intcomp@gold.ac.uk

 This coursework assignment is designed to help you enrich your learning experience and to encourage self-study and creativity.
-Chapter 5 (pages 49-52) of the subject guide and the suggested supplementary reading will help you in completing this assignment.
+Chapter 5 (pages 49-62) of the subject guide and the suggested supplementary reading is a good starting point and will help you in completing this assignment.
 You should read the coursework assignments carefully and pay particular attention to the [Submission requirements](#submission-requirements).

 You are expected to submit __two__ files: a __report__ and a __results sheet__.
 The _report_ counts as __60%__ of your coursework assignment mark, in which you're expected to answer the questions below.
 The _results sheet_ counts as __40%__ of your mark, in which you're expected to summarise the results of your calculations in a specific format.
 Please use the cipher text and keys provided when answering the questions and when compiling the results sheet.